JacobHutchens/JacobHutchens/README.md

-## <Your Name Here>

-Hello, GitHub! 👋
+## Jacob Hutchens

-I'm Jacob Hutchens, a student at Brigham Young University-Idaho interested in computer science and machine learning.
+Hello, my name is Jacob Hutchens.
+I'm a student at Brigham Young University-Idaho interested in computer science and machine learning.

 ### About Me